rainleander/simple-reproduction-script/README.md

 # Simple Reproduction Script Example

-This project demonstrates a simple reproduction script using Python.
+This project demonstrates a simple reproduction script using Python as published on [Dev.To](https://dev.to/rainleander/crafting-simple-reproduction-scripts-with-python-3l23).

 ## Requirements